py-econometrics/wildboottest/readme.md

 as a post-estimation command for [statsmodels](https://github.com/statsmodels/statsmodels) and [linearmodels](https://github.com/bashtage/linearmodels).

-If you'd like to cooperate, either send me an [email](alexander-fischer1801@t-online.de) or comment in the issues section!
+If you'd like to cooperate, either send us an [email](alexander-fischer1801@t-online.de) or comment in the issues section!